klokantech/www.iifserver.com/how-to.md

 #How to

+<i>Note: This section is under construction - based on our original page <a href="http://help.oldmapsonline.org/jpeg2000">http://help.oldmapsonline.org/jpeg2000</a>.</i>

 IIIFServer is a light-weight client-server system for fast and efficient online viewing and zooming of ultra high-resolution JPEG2000 and TIFF images.
 It is designed to be bandwidth and memory efficient and usable over a slow Internet